mondeja/mkdocs-include-markdown-plugin/README.md

 <!-- mdpo-disable-next-line -->
 #### **`include-markdown`**

-Includes markdown files content, optionally using two delimiters to filter the content to include.
+Includes Markdown files content, optionally using two delimiters to filter the content to include.

 - **start**: Delimiter that marks the beginning of the content to include.